-Professional wrestler King Kong Bundy dead at age 61
+Professional wrestler King Kong Bundy dies at 61

 - Edmonds man finds a knack for being naked on reality TV

-- Death Cab for Cutie, ODESZA announce 'Double Major' scholarship concert in Bellingham
+- 'Captain Marvel' review: Marvelously fun film introduces a tough, smart superhero WATCH

+Hogan tweeted he was “overwhelmed” by Bundy’s death.
+“R.I.P. big man until we meet again.
+HH.”

-Bundy had guest appearances on the sitcom “Married…with Children.”
+Bundy had guest appearances on the sitcom “Married … with Children,” in which the family on the show shared the Bundy name.

+He left the WWF, which later became World Wrestling Entertainment, in the late 1980s but returned in 1994 as part of The Million Dollar Corporation, a group managed by “Million Dollar Man” Ted DiBiase.

-He was planning to appear next month at WrestleCon in New York City.
+Bundy had been planning to appear next month at WrestleCon in New York City.